Menu

 2. Learn How Fat Transfer Compares to Breast Implants

-While breast fat transfer uses a patient’s body fat to create more volume, breast implants involve inserting silicone or saline-filled prosthetic devices into the breasts.
+While breast fat transfer uses a patient’s own body fat to create more volume, breast implants involve inserting silicone or saline implants into the breasts.

 Here are some critical differences between fat transfer and breast implants:

-- Dual-purpose procedure: Unlike breast implants, which only increase volume, fat transfer allows for simultaneous contouring of multiple areas by removing unwanted excess fat through liposuction before transferring it to the breasts.
+• Dual-purpose procedure: Unlike breast implants, which only increase volume, your own fat transfer allows for simultaneous contouring of multiple areas by removing unwanted excess fat through liposuction before transferring it to the breasts.
 This can provide an overall improvement in body shape while enhancing the bust area.

 3. Consider the Benefits of a Breast Fat Transfer